 - To Reheat.
 Gently rewarm leftovers in a Dutch oven on the stovetop over medium-low heat or in the microwave.

 - To Freeze.
 BBQ chicken can be stored in an airtight freezer-safe storage container in the freezer for up to 3 months.
+Let thaw overnight in the refrigerator before reheating.

 Meal Prep Tip